g-insana/ProteomeCluster/README.md

 ### Individual processes

 Instead of running the Nextflow pipeline you can use the individual Python scripts to execute specific steps independently.
-This is useful for debugging, custom workflows, or integrating ProtComp components into other pipelines.
+This is useful for debugging, custom workflows, or integrating ProtClustComp components into other pipelines.

 Below is a brief documentation for each script.
 Complete documentation is available (simply click on the script name below).